-- .1 Lots created before the approval of this bylaw that are less than the minimum dimensions or more than the maximum dimensions required of the zone they are in shall be considered to be conforming lots for the purposes of this bylaw.
-(Bylaw 2019-15 passed on February 24, 2021) - .2 A principal or secondary use is permitted on a lot less than the minimum lot size in that zone provided that the development otherwise complies with all the regulations of this bylaw. - I. Rear and side yard setbacks may be reduced by the same percentage that the lot is less than the minimum for the zone.
+- .1 Lots created before the approval of this bylaw that are less than the minimum dimensions required of the zone they are in shall be considered to be conforming lots for the purposes of this bylaw. - .2 A principal or secondary use is permitted on a lot less than the minimum lot size in that zone provided that the development otherwise complies with all the regulations of this bylaw. - Rear and side yard setbacks may be reduced by the same percentage that the lot is less than the minimum for the zone.